brisacoder/llm-code-on-web-part1/README.md

 # Running LLM Code on the Web: Wasm/Pyodide, Part I

-This repo is Part I of a 3‑part series on running LLM‑generated code on the web.
+This repo is Part I of a 3-part series on running LLM-generated code on the web.
 Here we focus on Wasm fundamentals and two minimal browser demos.
 Use the Install & Run section below for setup and running.

 Series roadmap
 - Part I (this repo): Wasm basics + minimal JS <-> Wasm demos
 - Part II: Pyodide in the browser + Node/Express integration for running Python (LLM‑generated) safely and interactively
-- Part III: Hardening and shipping — packaging strategies, caching, performance tips, and end‑to‑end workflows
+- Part III: Hardening and shipping - packaging strategies, caching, performance tips, and end-to-end workflows

+## Why run LLM-generated Data Science code in the browser (Pyodide/Wasm)?
+- Zero install friction: users open a link and run code.
+No Conda, no system Python, no native compilers.
+- Strong sandboxing by default: browser/Wasm isolates execution.
+No file system or network unless you explicitly allow it.
+- Privacy by design: sensitive data can stay on-device; small and medium workloads execute locally without uploading datasets.
+- Reproducibility that travels: ship a pinned package set (micropip) and deterministic init code so notebooks and snippets behave the same on macOS/Windows/Linux.
+- Cost and scale: shift interactive compute to the client; reserve servers for heavy jobs or collaboration.
+- Great UX for iteration: fast edit-run loops, rich visualizations in-canvas/DOM, and JS <-> Python data flow for UI controls.
+- Portability: the exact same experience across devices and OSes, including managed desktops where installs are restricted.
+- Governance-friendly: narrow, capability-based access makes security reviews simpler than desktop installs.
+- Works offline/edge: after assets are cached, keep running even with spotty connectivity.

+Know the limits
+- Heavy native dependencies (C-extensions) may not be available as pure-Python wheels; design around them or offload to a service.
+- Memory/CPU are bounded by the browser; long-running or big-data jobs still belong on a backend.

+## Automation and Server Mode (Node.js)
+- Programmatic execution: have an LLM generate Python, send it to a REST endpoint, execute in a controlled Pyodide runtime, and return results as JSON (stdout/stderr, figures, data frames serialized).
+- Simple API shape: `POST /execute { code, inputs }` to run; `GET /runs/:id` to fetch status/artifacts; optional SSE/WebSocket for live logs/streams.
+- Run on Node.js to bypass browser limits: execute the same Pyodide code under Node (server-side) when you need more memory/CPU, headless batch jobs, or trusted network/file access.
+- Leverage the Node ecosystem: authentication (JWT/OAuth), authorization/RBAC, rate limiting, CSRF, routing/middleware, logging/metrics, retries/timeouts, job queues, and caching.
+- Persist outputs and ensure traceability: mount Pyodide's virtual FS to persistent storage (IndexedDB in the browser; host disk in Node) to save Matplotlib/Seaborn plots, logs, and intermediate files.
+Store code + inputs + outputs together for reproducibility/auditing.

 ## 0) Install & Run
 - See [Install & Run](#install--run-lecture-quickstart) for SDK setup, local server, and quickstart